-After stealing a few hot dogs (with celery salt, naturally) and sodas, and waving good-bye to Connor, Roxie, and a few of Connor's friends, Tristan grabbed the backpack Kellan had packed earlier that day and they went to stake out a spot before all of the good ones were taken.
+After taking a few hot dogs and sodas and waving good-bye to Connor, Roxie, and a few of Connor's friends, Tristan grabbed the backpack Kellan had packed earlier that day and they went to stake out a spot before all of the good ones were taken.

 "There are too many trees in this town," Kellan complained.
 "Everywhere we look there's one that's going to be blocking our view."

 Kellan and Tristan made their way over and sat down.
-Opening the backpack, Kellan took out one of the thick blankets and spread it on the ground.
-"The fireworks start in about 45 minutes."
+Opening his backpack, Kellan took out one of the thick blankets he'd packed earlier and spread it on the ground in front of them, smoothing the dark blue fabric against the grass before Tristan ruined all of his efforts rolling on top of it.
+"The fireworks start in about forty-five minutes."

 "And?"
-Tristan asked, pulling Kellan close and draping the second blanket over them.
+Tristan asked, pulling Kellan close and draping the second blanket around them.

 Kellan leaned against him, "Just thought I'd mention."